-This guide explains exactly how to find downloaded files on your smartphone.
-It covers iPhones and Android phones, including Samsung and Google Pixel mobiles, and it details just where to look and what to do in order to access the media you’ve downloaded online.
+Worry not!
+In this guide, we’ll explain where to find downloaded files on iPhones and Android phones, including Google Pixel and Samsung devices.
+We’ll show you where to look to find your downloaded media and what to do to access the files.

-If you own an iPhone, go to the Files app to find your downloads.
-Files can be used to store everything from photos to saved GarageBand songs, so if you’ve downloaded something in the past, you’re almost certain to find it there.
+If you own an iPhone — such as the iPhone 14 or iPhone 14 Pro — go to the Files app to find your downloads.
+Files can be used to store everything from photos to saved GarageBand songs.
+If you’ve downloaded something in the past, you’re almost certain to find it there.
+Here’s how:

-If you still can’t find what you’re looking for, you can tap the Search bar and enter the name of your downloaded file.
-And if you can’t remember the exact name, you can type the first few letters, which prompts the app to suggest likely candidates.
+If you still can’t find what you’re looking for, you can tap the search bar and enter the name of your downloaded file.
+If you can’t remember the exact name, you can type the first few letters, which prompts the app to suggest likely candidates.

 Finding downloads on other Android phones follows pretty much the same workflow as finding them on Google Pixel or Samsung phones.
 However, depending on the models and manufacturers involved, the app name may differ.